SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

   ^-- error: cannot convert the expression's type 'Bool' to type 'Array<(Int, Int)>'

 In the simple cases,
-you can omit ``where`` and just write you can just write the protocol or class name after a colon.
+you can omit ``where`` and simply write the protocol or class name after a colon.
 Writing ```<T: Equatable>``
 is the same as writing ``<T where T: Equatable>``.